zstrathe/zstrathe.github.io/index.md

 Term Project for CIS 731: Programming Techniques for Data Science and Analytics

-* Evaluated methods of feature selection and compared performance of image classification algorithms, entirely using the Apache PySpark distributed computing framework, with a data set of 500,000 labeled satellite images
+* Evaluated methods of feature selection and compared performance of image classification algorithms with a data set of 500,000 labeled satellite images, entirely using the Apache PySpark distributed computing framework

 <a href="pdf/cis731_paper.pdf">Paper</a>